Facilities History

 Official opening of Emmet Park in 1993 – Chairman John Doherty & GAA President Peter Quinn

-In time, Emmet Park was extended significantly with additional dressing rooms, meeting room, kitchen and the erection of floodlights in the early part of the new millennium with gym facilities added to the club house by 2005.
-Further development saw the main playing field converted into an all-weather “Prunty” pitch, the stand re-dedicated to the memory of the late Micheál Kiernan and new training field added, while the meeting rooms and car parking area was upgraded in the late 2010’s.
+Emmet Park was extended significantly since opening in 1993, with additional dressing rooms, meeting room, kitchen and the erection of floodlights in the early part of the new millennium with gym facilities added to the club house by 2005.
+Further development saw the main playing field converted into an all-weather “Prunty” pitch, the stand re-dedicated to the memory of the late Micheál Kiernan and new training field added, while the meeting rooms and car parking area was upgraded in the late 2010’s and the function room upgraded in the early 2020’s to help keep pace with the needs of a modern Gaelic Football Club.